Engaging children and young people

 Icon - group of people

-It's important to know this information so you can advocate for improved consultation on service design, can support challenging conversations and can protect children and young people's rights.
+It's important to know this information so you can advocate for improved consultation on service design, support challenging conversations and protect CYP rights.

 Icon - dynamic child from RCPCH logo